 Eligible candidates must be citizens of the United States who have earned either a DDS or a DMD degree from an approved dental school.
 Selection will be based upon outstanding scholarship, clinical excellence, high moral character, contributions to research and interest in an academic career.

 Dr. Wands, who was a UW School of Dentistry faculty member in the Department of Prosthodontics for 22 years, originally established the fellowship at the University of Maryland in 1994 in recognition of the shortage of dental school educators and to offer financial assistance to those interested in academic dentistry.
 In 1998, he launched a similar fellowship at the UW with a $500,000 commitment.
+Since the fellowship’s inception at Maryland, a total of 13 awards have been made.

 In 1967, Dr. Wands graduated with honors from the Baltimore College of Dental Surgery, University of Maryland, and afterward served for seven years with the U.S. Public Health Service.
 He then returned to the University of Washington as a half-time faculty member and taught both undergraduate and graduate Prosthodontics, achieving the rank of Clinical Professor.